scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 Though building a profiling tool from scratch was non-trivial, it was also very possible with the help of the Tau team.
 Once built, Tau provided clear information about how each MPI rank was occupied and how each rank compared to the others.
 A sample Tau output window is shown in Figure :ref:`tau`.
-These profiling data were obtained before the DESI frame was parallelized over subbundles, leaving 12 of the 32 Haswell ranks unoccupied.
+These profiling data were obtained while the DESI frame was parallelized over bundles which left 12 of the 32 Haswell ranks unoccupied.
 It is clear from this Tau visualization that we were not making good use of processor resources.

 .. figure:: figures/tau_main.png